Hsengiv2000/CharitryHackandRoll2020/README.md

 # CharitryHackandRoll2020

-Productivity application for Android smartphones that donates money to charity everytime you do unfocus.
+Productivity application for Android smartphones that donates money to charity everytime you unfocus.
 STEPS TO USE:
 1) Open the app
 2) Add banking details